 Nick Flynn: [narrating] He's seen this before.
 Bums sprawled out from drinking.
-But he's never actually stood over the blowers - let the hot air seep into his clothes.
+But he's never actually stood over the blowers, let the hot air seep into his clothes.
 The air is sucked out of the library.
-Even on the coldest nights there is too much heat inside.
+Even on the coldest nights, there is too much heat inside.
 It's another prison, these blowers, because once you've landed you can't leave.
-Because one step off the blower is cold, hypothermia code, now that you're sodden with steam.
+Because one step off the blower is cold, hypothermia cold, now that you're sodden with steam.
 The blower is a room of heat with no walls.
 My father is an invisible man, in an invisible room, in the invisible city.

 Jonathan Flynn: There exists a striking association between creativity and manic depression.
 The only important thing, though, is to simply do the work.

 Jonathan Flynn: Out of curiosity, why have you not ever asked me to stay with you before?

 Nick Flynn: I thought if you try and save a drowning man you might go down, too.